googlemaps/js-markerwithlabel/README.md

 `yarn add @googlemaps/markerwithlabel`

-Alternativly you may add the umd package directly to the html document using the unpkg link.
+Alternatively you may add the umd package directly to the html document using the unpkg link.

 `<script src="https://unpkg.com/@googlemaps/markerwithlabel/dist/index.min.js"></script>`

-When adding via unpkg, the marker with labels can be accessed at `MarkerWithLabel`.
+When adding via unpkg, the marker with labels can be accessed at `new markerWithLabel.MarkerWithLabel()`.

 A version can be specified by using `https://unpkg.com/@googlemaps/markerwithlabel@VERSION/dist/...`.